Home » Central America and the Caribbean » Virgin Islands Google Maps & Wiki

 Top of page

-Fast facts about Virgin Islands
+Fast Facts about Virgin Islands

 Are you traveling to Virgin Islands?
 When you are on the way to explore foreign countries in Central America and the Caribbean, it is always good to be aware of the nature of that specific nation and the surroundings, in this case: Caribbean, islands between the Caribbean Sea and the North Atlantic Ocean, east of Puerto Rico.